namankr17/Spotify-Clone/readme.md

-# 🎵 Spotify UI Clone
+# 🎵 Spotify UI Clone + Music Player

 A responsive and interactive clone of Spotify's user interface, built using **HTML**, **CSS**, and **JavaScript**.
 This project emulates the core functionalities of Spotify's web player, including a fully functional music player with preloaded songs.